sangu-firedev/Medhulu/README.md

 # Medulu
-An Simple AI Framework to Pre-process brain medical images, Train different models and Analyse
+An Simple AI Framework to Visualize and Pre-process brain medical images